 There must always be a balance between supply and consumption of electricity.
 To achieve this, the Transmission system operators (TSOs) use balancing power procured from the balancing power market.
-Imbalances arise from uncertainties in plans and from failures in generation, consumption and the grid.
+Imbalances arise from uncertainties in plans and from failures in generation, consumption, and the grid.
 Imbalance settlement is therefore a necessary function in a commercial electricity market.
-Historically, Fingrid, Svenska kraftnät, Statnett and Energinet each have been operating their own imbalance settlement and been responsible for supervising the balance of the electricity systems in Finland, Sweden, Norway and Denmark, respectively.
+Historically, Fingrid, Svenska kraftnät, Statnett and Energinet each have been operating their own imbalance settlement and been responsible for supervising the balance of the electricity systems in Finland, Sweden, Norway, and Denmark, respectively.

-Today eSett Oy (Imbalance Settlement Responsible, ISR) organisation is responsible for performing imbalance settlement and invoicing BRPs for imbalances and balancing services from the beginning of May 2017. eSett Oy (eSett) is owned by the four TSOs; Energinet, Fingrid, Statnett and Svenska kraftnät with an equal share.
+Today eSett Oy (Imbalance Settlement Responsible, ISR) organisation is responsible for performing imbalance settlement and invoicing BRPs for imbalances and BSPs for balancing services. eSett Oy (eSett) is owned by the four TSOs; Energinet, Fingrid, Statnett and Svenska kraftnät with an equal share.